 Why do Extinction Rebellion block roads and cause disruption?

-We have tried writing petitions to MPs, voting green and standing beside the road with placards but that is easy to ignore.
+We have tried writing petitions to MPs, voting for the Green Party, and standing beside the road with placards but that is easy to ignore.

 Politicians are driven by short term policies that can keep them in power.
 Most will be dead by the time the truly horrific consequences of this crisis hit home, however our children and grandchildren will suffer.
 We have to act now to ensure that government take serious urgent steps to address the crisis.